vojtikczhraje/Vitality/README.md

 ![Header image](https://github.com/vojtikczhraje/Vitality/blob/main/img/Vitality-Github.png)

+> [!IMPORTANT]
+> The Discord server is currently closed for an indefinite period.
+This program will no longer receive updates, and significant updates are unlikely in the future.
+I'm currently recoding it as an Electron application.

 ## 🚀 Vitality
 Vitality is a free and open source batch optimizer designed to improve performance, decrease latency, enhance game settings, and optimize recording settings.